thanosz/cp4i-ace-mq-reference/README.md

 `curl -k https://simple-demo-https-qmtest.<CLUSTER_DOMAIN>/hello`

 ## Baking images
-##### 14. For baking images, use the supplied Dockerfile to build and push the image to your registry
+##### 14. If not using bar files and baking images is preferred, use the supplied Dockerfile to build and push the image to your registry
 `docker build --build-arg ACETAG=13.0.2.2-r2-20250315-121329 --build-arg PROJECT=simple-demo -t <registry>/<repo>/<image_name>:<tag> --push .`

 ##### 15. Replace image in `yamls/integration-runtime-bake.yaml` (manual action)